Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 And no matter what the idea is, that you’re growing in some direction.
 And then they also have theories to explain why certain seeds don’t grow.
 They don’t have the right water, or the right conditions, or sunlight, et cetera.
 Or maybe the wrong ruler, maybe the wrong tender.

 And so, baked into all religious practices is some kind of getting-better-at assumption, otherwise there’d be no point to doing any of it.
 And I suppose one of the differences on the other side of the equation… So, we started off with being enough and being worthy on one side of things, and then the other, growing and striving.

-But even out the growing and striving as you’re talking, I realized that we do have this difference between growing versus striving.
-Those are very different things.
-So, one of the problems is the reason why a guy would come back from work being burnt out during the day and seeing his wife and kids as furniture in the house and takes for granted, because they’re there to serve him.
+But even with the growing and striving as you’re talking, I realized that we do have this difference between growing versus striving.
+These are very different things.
+So, one of the problems is the reason why a guy would come back from work being burnt out during the day and seeing his wife and kids as sort of like furniture in the house and takes for granted, because they’re there to serve him.

 As furniture is, we sit on it; we use it to put things on, et cetera, instead of seeing them as intrinsically worthy, and having that love and connection with them as the thing that makes the whole enterprise of life worth living.
 It’s because, when he’s at work, he’s striving.
 Often, it’s becomes he comes back enervated.
 He’s drained, and the work itself was not fulfilling.